MethodAtlas

 W.E.
 Upjohn Institute for Employment ResearchDOI: 10.17848/9780585223940

-Bartik introduced the shift-share instrument—constructing predicted local employment growth from national industry growth rates interacted with initial local industry composition.
+Bartik introduces the shift-share instrument—constructing predicted local employment growth from national industry growth rates interacted with initial local industry composition.
 This 'Bartik instrument' has become one of the most widely used instruments in labor and urban economics.

 Goldsmith-Pinkham, P., Sorkin, I., & Swift, H. (2020).
 Bartik Instruments: What, When, Why, and How.